 Status: This project is complete.
-We await the Government's response to our recommendations

 We have made recommendations for the introduction of a new statutory scheme of conservation covenants in England and Wales.